Veronika Žilinská (formerly Michal)

 Michal Žilinský obtained a Master's degree in the Studio of Drawing and Graphic Arts at the Faculty of Fine Arts of the Brno University of Technology (2017).

-In the work of Michal Žilinský, temporality, the volatility of the material substance of things and the existential effort to preserve play an essential role.
+In the work of Veronika Žilinská, temporality, the volatility of the material substance of things and the existential effort to preserve play an essential role.
 His long-term interest has been the environment of the House, which is similar to an abandoned family memorial in northwestern Slovakia, a dwindling micro-world constantly updated by indirect external human or natural interference.

-He transforms surviving history of places, artifacts and events into drawings and digital animation, while confronting static media and moving images in a single installation, creating strained situations of different timelines.
+She transforms surviving history of places, artifacts and events into drawings and digital animation, while confronting static media and moving images in a single installation, creating strained situations of different timelines.
 The themes recurring in his work are the transitions between the world inside and outside, and the specific topography - intense, exhaustive descriptions of places.
-An uncompromising technical solution of his works results in the fact that every place created must be occupied by the author for some time.
-He works with simulacrums of postmodern society, which often are themselves the content of his works.
+An uncompromising technical solution of her works results in the fact that every place created must be occupied by the author for some time.
+She works with simulacrums of postmodern society, which often are themselves the content of his works.

 1992 | Púchov | Slovakia

 Currently based in Zone | Czech Republic

 Member since 2017 | Co-founder